freezy/android-seed/README.md

     - You didn't install the [plugin][android-studio-unit-test-plugin] mentioned above.
     - You're using Android Studio RC2 which has [this bug][android-studio-bug].
+    - You haven't run any Gradle build yet.
+Open the Gradle panel and click on the refresh icon.

 - Also if it complains about JUnit 3.8, that means that the class path is screwed up (JUnit 4.11 should have come first), something the plugin above is supposed to take care of.